 - Authoritative user (AU) data and

 - Score (S) data, determined from one or more social networking services.
-In some examples, an authoritative user is authoritative for one or more queries with the score providing a relative measure of the authoritativeness of authoritative user for a particular query.
+In some examples, an authoritative content creator is authoritative for one or more queries with the score providing a relative measure of the authoritativeness of authoritative user for a particular query.
 For example, a first user and a second user can be determined to be authoritative users for a query, and a first score and a second score can be respectively associated with the first and second users for the query.
 The first score can exceed, e.g., be greater than, the second score or a threshold, indicating that the first user is deemed to be more authoritative on topics underlying the query than the second user or an authoritative user in general, respectively.
 In some examples, the authoritative user data is organized in triples (e.g., (Q, AU, S)), where each triple denotes that user AU is authoritative for query Q with the score.
 S

 The patent does also tell us that queries to be used as trigger queries may be decided upon by popularity of those queries.
-If there are enough searches for a specific query, it might be chosen by Google to be associated with an authoritative author.
+If there are enough searches for a specific query, it might be chosen by Google to be associated with an authoritative content creator.